 Mistake: You rarely clean your dishwasher

 Just because your machine cleans your dishes doesn’t mean the appliance itself is getting clean.
 The edges of dishwasher and refrigerator doors can be a breeding ground for mold and mildew, so clean off any fungus that could be hiding there.
-By the way, you're probably loading your dishwasher all wrong.
+Next, check out the secrets of people who always have a clean house.